 If you have completed two or more terms with high academic standing at an accredited college, university, technical institute or community college you may apply to MIT for transfer.
 However, we cannot accept applications from students who at the time of entry to MIT will have finished less than one year or more than two and a half years of college.
-(A transfer student must be in residency at MIT for three terms matriculating as a full-time student in order to earn an MIT degree.)
+(A transfer student must be in residence at MIT for three terms matriculating as a full-time student to earn an MIT degree.)
 Click here for Frequently Asked Questions regarding eligibility.

 Coursework and Test Requirements

 We recommend that prospective transfer students take a variety of mathematics and science courses before applying.
 Take full advantage of your institution's offerings in these areas.
 This includes one year each of college-level calculus and calculus-based physics, and one semester each of biology and chemistry.
-If you received advanced placement from high school courses, then you should enroll in the appropriate level for each of the disciplines mentioned above.
+If you received advanced placement from high school courses, then you should enroll at the appropriate level for each of the disciplines mentioned above.

 Core graduation requirements for all majors at MIT are two semesters of college calculus and calculus-based physics, and one semester each of chemistry and biology.
 You can find out more about MIT’s General Institute Requirements in the MIT Bulletin (Course and Degree Catalogue).